-A yellow or red card may be given by the O.O.D. or UIM Commissioner.
+A yellow or red card may be given by the O.O.D./UIM Race Director or UIM Commissioner.

 A yellow or red card will be confirmed on UIM form which will be posted with the results and if it is confirmed it must be included in the commissioners report.
-The recipient must be notified privately before a red card or yellow or blue is posted if the recipient is available.